 Types of Deposits:

-formation are replacement and cavity filling.
-Lindgren divided this class into
+and cavity filling.
+Lindgren divided this class into three subclasses viz.

-replacement deposits are formed at the higher end of the temperature range and
+deposits are formed at the higher end of the temperature range and close to

-close to the intrusive.
-Most deposits of gold, silver, copper, lead and zinc,
+the intrusive.
+Most deposits of gold, silver, copper, lead and zinc, mercury,

-mercury, antimony and molybdenum come under this class.
-Most deposits of minor
+antimony and molybdenum come under this class.
+Most deposits of minor metals

-replacement deposits have always an alteration zone surrounding the ore-bodies.
+deposits have always an alteration zone surrounding the ore-bodies.
+The

 different types of wall rock alteration characteristic of different sub-classes